Carrying out test plans and automating data extraction

 Unmount RC_Z0.35 rake from the vehicle

-Our test plans got more and more detailed and precise as the year progressed and we learned what extra detail we wanted and needed from our testing.
+Our test plans got more detailed and precise as the year progressed and we learned what extra detail we wanted and needed from our testing.
 Originally, they were just instructions for setup and for the driver, but they evolved into a complex document covering the day before through to the day after.
 Additions included:

 Full car and equipment setup specification, including mount locations and tolerances